 I carried my new loot up to the register and practically gasped when the woman rung me up.
 It was just 38 American dollars for three tried-and-true hero products.
 I had to stop myself from skipping out of the store on my way to pick up a baguette and some cheese for dinner.
 I told you I was really going for it.

-After dinner, I met up with some friends and spent the night dancing, sipping cocktails, and butchering the French language.
-When I got home, the sun was out and the boulangeries were beginning to open.
-I picked up another croissant and walked home.
-When I arrived, I opened each of my new products and excitedly splashed, cleansed, and smoothed them on my skin.
+When I got home after a long night filled with dancing, cocktails and butchering the French language, the sun was out and the boulangeries were beginning to open.
+I opened each of my new products and excitedly splashed, cleansed, and smoothed them on my skin.
 I fell asleep with dreams of milky, smooth skin come morning.

 Low and behold, my skin looked incredible when I woke up.
 Sure, I was a tad puffy from my night out and lack of sleep, but I promise, my skin was glowing and supple like never before.
 Maybe there really was something to do this French-girl beauty regimen.
 I used the micellar water again with a cotton pad and tapped on more moisturizer to pep up my skin for the day.
 Still, there were more items on my list, so I had a full day of scavenging to do.
 I rifled through my clothes in search of another Paris-worthy outfit and went on my way.

 Though Parisians aren't huge fans of dry shampoo, Klorane is the exception, thankfully, because my hair was in need of a spritz.
 It's formulated with oat milk to soothe and protect, as well as corn and rice starches to absorb excess oils at your roots.
 Plus, it gives the best volume, and as a girl with fine hair, I'll take all the lift I can get.